haiyan607/Uridine_OA_analysis/README.md

 ## Reproducibility notes

 - Run all scripts from the repository root.
-- The scripts use `here()` for relative paths.
+- The scripts use relative paths to ensure portability across systems.
 - Keep the original input column names unchanged.
+- The GO MF pie plot script uses `conflicted` and explicit `dplyr::` calls to avoid function conflicts from Bioconductor packages.
 - UMAP and other stochastic procedures use a fixed random seed where applicable.
-- Differences in Seurat, SeuratObject, Harmony or plot1cell versions may affect object structure or visual output.
+- Differences in Seurat, SeuratObject, Harmony, plot1cell, clusterProfiler or org.Mm.eg.db versions may affect object structure, gene ID conversion, enrichment results or visual output.

 ## Citation